moshnogorskaia/cash-account/README.md

 TODOs:

 1. Let the input be submitted if user didn't focus it
-2. Adjust formatting
+2. Adjust formattingp
-3. Make the Pencil icon accept "title" prop
+3. Deploy with github pages
+4. Add a test to Pencil component
+5. Remove unused packages
+6. Add linter
+7. Add SVG
+8. Refactor to NextJS

 Follow these steps to set up and run the project: